 While the responsibility for satisfying degree requirements is yours, the University provides help and guidance for you in several ways.

-After your first semester, your adviser will help you select appropriate courses, and the associate dean or assistant director of your college/school will be glad to advise you concerning your progress toward your degree.
+After your first semester, your adviser will help you select appropriate courses, and the associate/assistant dean of your college will be glad to advise you concerning your progress toward your degree.
 In addition, the Registrar's Office provides an on-line "Academic Progress Report" (APR) in myBucknell that will help you check your requirements.

 Your APR will be available in August.